TobyLobster/multiply_test/README.md

 For example, if a routine wants to multiply a 16 bit number by the sine of an angle this is a problem for an integer routine since the sine of an angle is a floating point number not an integer.
 By scaling up the fractional value to an integer e.g. `N=256*sin(angle)`, then the integer multiplication can happen and the result scaled down by 256.
 Note also that negative numbers will need special treatment, see *Signed Multiply* below.

 ### Signed multiply
-For the most part, two's compliment representation is used to represent signed numbers.
+Two's compliment representation is commonly used to represent signed numbers.
 Occasionally routines use a sign-magnitude representation (e.g. omult4.a), but I will assume here the standard two's compliment representation is used.

 There are two methods of dealing with multiplying signed numbers; one obvious, the other less obvious but faster.

-The more obvious method is to remove the signs from the inputs, do an unsigned multiply, then apply the appropriate sign to the result.
+The more obvious method is:

-1. remember if the sign of the two input numbers are different
+1. remember if the sign of the two input numbers differ
-2. remove the sign bit from each input value
+2. remove the sign of each input value (abs)
 3. do a regular unsigned multiply
 4. recall if the signs differ and negate the result if needed